A PhD at imec, a unique environment:

 - Bachelor's and Master's transcripts (in English)

-Ask your referees to complete the Evaluation for Graduate Admission form (either print version or electronic version) for you and have them send in their evaluation in PDF to email@example.com.
+- Two evaluations -> ask your referees to complete the Evaluation for Graduate Admission form (either print version OR electronic version) for you and have them send in their evaluation in PDF to firstname.lastname@example.org.

 - Proof of your English language proficiency.